 Directed by Stephan Wolfert, the military director of the Tony Award-winning Broadway production Movin’ Out!

-FIT FOR SOCIETY is a compelling, unflinching, live presentation of the trials and anecdotes of the military experience during a time of war.
-Honest, funny, moving, poignant and awe-inspiring, FIT FOR SOCIETY is told from the perspective of actual soldiers, survivors and family members.
-Experience these actual stories presented without pity, apology or political agenda.
+FIT FOR SOCIETY was a compelling, unflinching, live presentation of the trials and anecdotes of the military experience during a time of war.
+Honest, funny, moving, poignant and awe-inspiring, FIT FOR SOCIETY was told from the perspective of actual soldiers, survivors and family members.
+Audiences experienced these actual stories presented without pity, apology or political agenda.

 - Drill Sergeant Hill: The consummate military mentor.
 In spite of a cleft palate, he excels to epitomize what inspires men and women to become great soldiers.